Lightning-Universe/lightning-bolts/docs/source/deprecated/models/classic_ml.rst

 We formulate the linear regression model as a single-layer neural network.
 By default we include only one neuron in the output layer, although you can specify the `output_dim` yourself.

 Add either L1 or L2 regularization, or both, by specifying the regularization strength (default 0).

+We have also included early stopping conditions in case the loss does not improve over a certain amount of epochs.

+The learning rate is also found automatically using `auto_lr_find`.

 .. code-block:: python